Johnny Morris (American football): 1964 record setting season

 Morris's best season came in 1964.
 He was selected first-team All-Pro by the Associated Press (AP), United Press International (UPI) and the Newspaper Enterprise Association (NEA).
 He only missed the Pro Bowl because of a broken collarbone.
 The Century Club selected him as Long Beach's Athlete-of-the-Year.

 In 1964, over a 14-game season, Morris set an NFL record with 93 receptions (breaking Hall of Famer Tom Fears' 14-year-old record of 84 catches in a 12-game schedule).
 He also broke the Bears all-time total receptions record that year (ending the season with a career 278 receptions).
 His 93-reception record stood until Hall of Fame receiver Art Monk caught 106 passes in 1984, in a 16-game season.

 As a receiver, Morris also led the league with 1,200 receiving yards, 10 touchdown receptions, and in averaging 85.7 yards per game.
 His finished fourth in Most Valuable Player voting behind Hall of Famers Johnny Unitas, Jim Brown and Lenny Moore.
-He became the fifth player in NFL history to win the receivers' "Triple Crown" with the most receptions, yards and receiving touchdowns in the same season, after Hall of Famers Don Hutson, Pete Pihos, Elroy Hirsch and Raymond Berry.
+He became the sixth player in NFL history to win the receivers' "Triple Crown" with the most receptions, yards and receiving touchdowns in the same season, after Hall of Famers Ray Flaherty, Don Hutson, Pete Pihos, Elroy Hirsch and Raymond Berry.
 It was his first year with the Bears in which he did not return punts.

-1965-67
+1965–67

 In 1965, future Hall of Fame running back Gale Sayers joined the Bears.
 In 1964, the Bears' top rusher was Jon Arnett, who gained 400 yards in 119 attempts.
 In 1965, Sayers ran for 867 yards on 166 carries, with 14 touchdowns, while Arnett still had 102 carries.
 Sayers also had 29 receptions for 507 yards and six more touchdowns.
 Sayers was Rookie-of-the Year.
 The Bears rushed the ball over 100 plays more in 1965 (479) than in 1964 (356).
 In 1965, Morris started all 14 games, with 53 receptions for 846 yards and four touchdowns.
 He was eighth in the NFL in total receptions.

 In 1966, Morris had a knee injury requiring surgery and only played in two games.
 He returned for one final year with the Bears in 1967.
 He scrimmaged with the Bears against the college all-stars in preparation for the 1967 Chicago College All-Star Game, and his knee held up.
 He started in 12 games for the Bears during the season, but only had 20 receptions for 231 yards and one touchdown.
 Aside from the 1966 season lost to injury, Morris had the least yards from scrimmage of any year in his career.

 Nearing age 33, Morris retired before the start of the 1968 season to devote full time to his sportscasting job in Chicago.
 He had a recurring groin injury, and his surgically repaired knee had never fully healed.